AdobeDocs/app-builder/src/pages/guides/index.md

 ### SDK Libraries

-Project Firefly also provides a collection of JavaScript-based SDK libraries designed to increase the developer's velocity when implementing Custom Applications on top of Adobe APIs.
+App Builder also provides a collection of JavaScript-based SDK libraries designed to increase the developer's velocity when implementing Custom Applications on top of Adobe APIs.

 #### Main SDK library